REVOLT N REIGN Terms & GLOSSARY

 U

-A card type representing government overreach that continuously removes liberty from players by draining Liberty Points (LP) each turn of its controller.
-Powerful cards representing violations of liberty.
+Cards representing government overreach that continuously removes liberty by draining Liberty Points each turn of the controller.

 Each player starts with exactly 3